giuliaprosio/authentication-application/README.md

 ```

 ### DataSource Configuration and JPA Configuration
-The first part of the file concerns the set up of our database
+The first part of the file concerns the set-up of our database
 and the connection to it

 ### JWT Token
 In this case, you can see I am directing to a folder in `resources`
 called `certs` that contains the files `private.pem` and `public.pem`.
-I have set up the JWT oauth to have asymmetrics encryption, which means we have to
+I have set up the JWT oauth to have asymmetric encryption, which means we have to
 have a private key and a public key.
 In order to generate the two, I used `OpenSSL`.

-Once created the /cert directory, go into that
+To do the same, once created the /cert directory, go into that
 from terminal and run the following commands:

 ```